-On behalf of the Board of Directors, I express heartfelt appreciation to H.M.
-King Hamad bin Isa Al Khalifa, the King of the Kingdom of Bahrain, whose remarkable leadership and generosity successfully steered Bahrain through this crisis.
-I also extend my appreciation to H.H.
-Sheikh Nawaf Al Ahmad Al Jaber Al Sabah, the Amir of the State of Kuwait.
+On behalf of the Board, I extend appreciation to His Majesty King Hamad bin Isa Al Khalifa, the King of the Kingdom of Bahrain, and His Highness Sheikh Nawaf Al Ahmad Al Jaber Al Sabah, the Amir of the State of Kuwait.
+I also extend thanks to their respective governments and regulatory authorities for their guidance during the year.